 The way I expressed it didn’t fully

-Make sense to my dearest
+make sense to my dearest

-Who only likes men.
+who only likes men.

 I used to see red as a fad that

-had past and a warning that I’m
+had passed and a warning that I’m

-But I’m realizing now,
+But I’m seeing clearer now,

-I have, each is queer and there’s something more in it:
+Yet there’s something more in it:

-only her eyes focused on her *******—
+only her eyes focused on my *******—

 And remain soft in shape

-For these are a lover’s desires:
+She murmurs a lover’s desires: